labuladong/fucking-algorithm/interview/LRU Algorithm.md

 Till now, you should have understood the idea and implementation of LRU algorithm.
 One common mistake is to update associated entries in the hash table when you deal with nodes in the linked list.

-**To make algorithm clear!
+**Explanine the algorithms clearly!
 Subscribe to my WeChat blog labuladong, and find more easy-to-understand articles.**：

 ![labuladong](../pictures/labuladong.png)